RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2025-12-05-newsletter.md

 ## News

 - Society RSE has began their consultation process for updating their ethical sponsorship policy.
-The first survey has closed, but the second is scheduled for release on the 8th December.
+The first survey has closed, and the second for [arguments against each of the proposed areas to be submit](https://docs.google.com/forms/d/e/1FAIpQLSfXcIoUTJnEtA53rgVJOIQ-BbhEIHu6zulCVR1RS6JMfhAQ5g/viewform?usp=publish-editor), closes 29th December.
 More information can be found on [Society RSE's website](https://society-rse.org/about/policies/avoidance-criteria-for-ethical-sponsorship-policy/).
 - Version 1.3.0 of the [Research Software Quality Toolkit ({RSQ}Kit)](https://everse.software/RSQKit/) has released.

 ---